uokorie/Advanced-formulas/README.md

-## Application of basic formulas and Functions
+## Application of basic formulas and Functions in the descriptive analysis of a sample sales data.

 **Using the Sales Data, determine the following
 The total Revenue and Profit generated